lnx66/agents-for-openbb/README.md

 ## Response Schema

-Your custom copilot must respond to OpenBB Terminal's request using Server-Sent Events (SSEs).
+Your custom copilot must respond to the OpenBB app's request using Server-Sent Events (SSEs).

-OpenBB Terminal can process the following SSEs:
+The OpenBB app can process the following SSEs:

-- `copilotMessageChunk`: Used to return streamed copilot tokens (partial responses) back to OpenBB Terminal.
+- `copilotMessageChunk`: Used to return streamed copilot tokens (partial responses) back to the OpenBB app.
 These responses can be streamed as they are generated.
 - `copilotFunctionCall`: Used to request data (e.g., widget data) or perform a specific function.
-This instructs Terminal Pro to take further action on the client's side.
+This instructs the OpenBB app to take further action on the client's side.
 This is only necessary if you're planning on implementing function calling in your custom copilot.

 #### `copilotMessageChunk`
 The message chunk SSE has the following format: